netless-io/flat/README.md

 - [Environment Variables Reference](docs/env/README.md)
 - [Debugging Flat](docs/debugging/README.md)

+## Contributing

+Development of Flat happens in the open on `GitHub`.
+We want to continue evolving Flat through this way, providing community an open standard of online realtime interactive classroom.

+Contributing to this repo is highly welcomed.
+Whether it is firing `issues` for bug reports and discussions, or submitting `pull requests` for bugfixes and improvements, we are grateful to any help from the community.

+You may contact us via the `Slack` link below.

+[💬 Join Slack Discussion Group][join-flat-slack]

 ## Code Contributors

 Thank you to all the people who already contributed to Flat!